Welcome to the Style Guide

 Long pants with closed-toed shoes is the most sophisticated and masculine look for a man.
 They draw attention away from your legs and feet, and place it where you want it: on your face!
 So, for your session, it’s best to leave the shorts and sandals at home.
 Dress pants, colored pants or nice dark-washed jeans work best.
 Brown leather dress shoes complement almost every look, whether you’re wearing slacks, colored pants or dark-washed jeans.
 As opposed to athletic shoes, dress shoes, help elevate your photos and will give them a more editorial look.

 I know I just gave you A LOT to think about!
 Don’t panic :) Just take it one step at a time.
-I provided an Engagement Session Checklist for you on the next page to help you stay organized and on top of things!
+I provided an Engagement Session Checklist for you below to help you stay organized and on top of things!
 But if you have any questions at any point, please know I’m here for you!
 If you’re deciding between two dresses and can’t commit, no problem!
 I’m here.
 If you love two locations but can’t make up your mind, no worries!
 I can help with that, too.
 If you need a recommendation of any kind, I’m on it!
 Remember, I’m just one email away :)

 At the end of the day, though, the location you choose and the outfits you wear won’t matter nearly as much as the fun we have together and the memories you make as a couple.
 The style choices you make will definitely enhance your photos, but the most important accessory to bring with you is joyfulness –– which is the one that makes the biggest difference in your photos anyways.
 You don’t need to have prior experience in front of the camera.
 Just show up with a smile and I’ll take care of the rest :)